Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so parameters are well-documented.
-The description does not add significant new meaning beyond what the schema provides, meeting the baseline.
+Schema coverage is 100%, so parameters are fully documented.
+The description does not add additional parameter-level information beyond what the schema provides, but the schema is sufficient.
+Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.